-We recently spent time with some Deacom customers and picked their brain about what they learned from their ERP evaluation.
-Sure, they all have different business needs but many of their system requirements were very similar.
+We recently spent time with a couple of Deacom customers and picked their brain about what they learned from their ERP evaluation.
+Sure, they have different business needs but many of their system requirements were very similar.
 Here are some of their suggestions of what other manufacturers should look for when replacing their ERP solution.

 “Find an all-encompassing solution” – Juno Raby from Vitality Works

 On their legacy ERP, Vitality Works was working with independent systems to deliver functionalities like warehouse management, lot tracking, quality control, and reporting, to name a few.
 Yet they still had to rely on Excel spreadsheets outside of the environment to get everything they needed.

 “We felt that if we had an all-in-one type of ERP system, we could ensure that we would control our costs going forward,” said Raby.

 After selecting an all-encompassing ERP solution, they have been able to eliminate these frustrations, react quicker to changes within the industry and company, and gain control over operations without relying on workarounds.